The Ki in the word Reiki corresponds to the Chinese Qi and the Hindu Prana.

 Reiki works like an energy filling station, at which the disturbed life energy can be brought back into a harmonious balance.

 Reiki is very often expanded and combined with classic Shiatsu in order to intensify the effects and to dissolve blockages in the meridians in a more targeted manner.

 Through pressure with the fingers, hands, elbows, knees, feet, but also through stretching and gentle touching, the energy channels and the associated energy structures in the depths – Eastern medicine speaks of organ systems here – are stimulated and balanced.

 Ki circulates in the human organism according to clear laws.
 Ki flows here mainly in the so-called meridians, a network of energetic paths that penetrate the entire body.
 Each organ – or more correctly: organ system – in Chinese medicine is assigned energy channels that run both superficially and deeply.

-For the sake of simplicity, one speaks, for example, of the heart. from the lung or bladder meridian, but this is a – conscious – simplification, since in addition to the superficial and deep course of the main meridian, numerous branches, secondary courses and cross connections are also included.
+For the sake of simplicity, one speaks, for example, of the heart, lung or bladder meridian, but this is a – conscious – simplification, since in addition to the superficial and deep course of the main meridian, numerous ramifications, side courses and cross connections are also included .